Find Affordable College Courses

 Read More…

-The University of Tennessee - Chattanooga landed the #6 spot in the 2023 rankings for the best nursing programs.
-Located in the medium-sized city of Chattanooga, UT Chattanooga is a public college with a fairly large student population.
+The University of Tennessee - Chattanooga came in at #6 in this year’s edition of the Best Nursing Schools in Tennessee ranking.
+Located in the city of Chattanooga, UT Chattanooga is a public college with a fairly large student population.

 Nursing majors at UT Chattanooga take out an average of $23,562 in student loans while working on their egree.